-The Directors have relied on the valuations prepared by Belleveue Mortlakes and Strutt & Parker ("the valuers") for Al Rayan which provide the Market Value.
+The Directors have relied on the valuations prepared by Belleveue Mortlakes and Strutt & Parker carried out in 2022 ("the valuers") for Al Rayan which provide the market value (note 11).
+The Directors do not consider that there have been any significant changes in factors affecting valuations since 2022 and have therefore relied on the valuations carried out by Belleveue Mortlakes and Strutt & Parker as at that date.